Arcadyuz/Arcadyuz/README.md

 - 👋 Hi, I’m @Arcadyuz
-- 👀 I’m interested in learning C++,HTML,CSS,SQL,REACT, NODE,MONGODB,etc
+- 👀 I’m interested in learning Postman,HTML,CSS,SQL,JavaScript, SOAP.
-- 🌱 I’m currently learning web developer
+- 🌱 I’m currently learning about testing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...